 Building upon the 2012 Livable Centers Initiative (LCI) vision, ACTivate Gwinnett Place identifies catalyst projects for investment to improve transportation options, connectivity and livability through green spaces and feasible infrastructure changes.
 With input from area property owners, local business interests, civic leaders, Gwinnett County officials and CID board members, the master plan identifies an infrastructure framework that invites mixed-used developments, creates greater connectivity between commercial centers and enhances public green space.

 The plan's key elements include a "grand promenade" trail network, an iconic bike and pedestrian bridge connecting McDaniel Farm Park, intersection and roadway improvements, and storm water management solutions that can also serve as a public amenity.
-To learn more about the efforts to ACTivate Gwinnett Place, click here.
+ACTivate Gwinnett Place Final Report.
 View a video explaining ACTivate Gwinnett Place.

 In November 2015, the GPCID Board of Directors awarded contracts to begin implementing the ACTivate Gwinnett Place catalyst projects.
 TSW will complete a feasibility and scoping study for enhancing connectivity to McDaniel Farm Park from the Gwinnett Place area.
 Moreland Altobelli Associates will provide design services for the streetscape enhancements along portions of Satellite Boulevard and Pleasant Hill Road in the CID.
 AECOM will complete a feasibility and scoping study for potential intersection improvements at Pleasant Hill Road and Satellite Boulevard.
 Pond & Company will provide design services for improvements along Gwinnett Place Drive and Mall Boulevard.
 Initial planning is underway for improving the Venture Parkway detention ponds.